WiktorSob/transcription/README.md

 ## Background

-My girlfriend is writting master's thesis about corpora of politics.
-Idea is to compare two corpuses - french and polish.
+Background for this projects comes from (not mine) idea to compare two politics corpuses - polish and french.
 In order to utilize NLP tools and methods, the data has to be represented in a textual form.
 Afer profound research, it turns out that there are very few sources providing transcriptions of political speeches, especially for french and polish language.

 As a solution, I've decided to use speech-to-text tools and transcribe selected youtube videos.